Loading...

 How to consume Chai, Digestive without glucose spikes

-Include a source of protein such as a handful of nuts or a small piece of cheese with your chai to slow down the absorption of carbohydrates.
+Combine your chai and digestive biscuit with a source of protein or healthy fats, such as a handful of nuts or a piece of cheese.
+This can help slow down the absorption of sugars.

 healthspan-mbl